andre1M/DCGAN_latent_space_interpretation/README.md

 ---

->**Note**: `README.md` contains the full report of this work.
-I work faster using present project structure, therefore Jupyter Notebooks are not included.
-Additionally, running multiple experiments is a lot more convenient this way.
-Exploratory data analysis is also omitted, since MNIST is well studied dataset and intended to be a "plug-and-play" solution.

->**Note**: I do not support this report with rigorous mathematical derivations, but rather attempting to show my understanding of the model and applied techniques.

->**Note**: this is my very first project on GANs.
-Some parts may be rough around the edges.

->**Note**: I just found out that it is impossible to add several model graphs to the tensorboard.
-To capture the most information I add the complete graph of the **Encoder V1** as it includes the Generator and the example Encoder.

-This is the test task for the Deep Learning R&D Intern position at NVIDIA.
-Task consists of two major parts:
+This is a learning project on GAN's.
+It is aimed to practice model trainings and obtain a good understanding of the latent variable space.
+Major stages of the project:

 1. Training DCGAN on MNIST dataset
-2. Effective navigation in the latent variable space with a NN and iterative optimizer
+2. Effective navigation in the latent variable space with a NN and iterative method

 All results and visualisations are stored as an interactive Tensorboard log.